sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

  - If you try to access it through the `web` application router, the current time is displayed (in the UTC time zone) – provided that you have the `openid` scope assigned to your user.
 Since the OAuth 2.0 client is used, the `openid` scope is assigned to your user by default, the correct authorization header is declared, and thus you are allowed to access the `myapp` application.

-   > For the new result to take effect immediately, you might need to clear the cache of your browser.
+> **Tip**: For the new result to take effect immediately, you might need to clear the cache of your browser.
 Or just open the `web` application URL in a private/incognito browser tab.